Last Updated on

 What does normal eating even mean?

 In the developed world, more than half of the population are overweight or obese.
 A significant portion of the remainder struggle with body weight and eating issues of some kind.
 By ‘normal eating’, therefore, I do not mean average.
-Rather, I mean the way that you would eat, if you had no prior experience with dieting.
-The way that you would eat if you were fit and strong and absolutely happy with your body.
-The way that you would eat if you had only a rudimentary grasp of nutrition – the same level as a young child (that fruit, vegetables, meat, fish, milk, eggs etc help your body to grow; that carbohydrates give you energy; and that cakes, sweets, chocolate etc are manmade concoctions designed to accompany real food at parties and special occasions; not a staple diet, eaten by the plateful, on their own.
+Rather, I mean the way that humans are meant to eat.
+The way that you would eat if you had only a rudimentary grasp of nutrition – the same level as a young child.

 Normal eating means three balanced meals a day (not six miniature servings spread out in refrigerated Tupperware containers or long periods of intermittent fasting); with occasional snacks if necessary to stave off hunger – or more regularly for those who are younger and/or exercising extremely.